shinybrar/science-platform/deployment/helm/README.md

 ## Base Helm Chart

+### Production Environment

 The [Base](base) install will provisions `ServiceAccount`, `Role`, `Namespace`, and `Role Based Access` objects in the Kubernetes Cluster needed for the Skaha services.

 >[!CAUTION]
 >In a production environment, an ingress controller with proper SSL termination is required outside the scope of the `base` chart installation.

-To install the `base` service, run the following command:
+To install the `base` chart in production, run the following command:

 ```bash
 helm install base science-platform/base